Rotwang9000/chesstris/README.md

-# Chess‑tris Dynamic Prototype
+# Shaktris Dynamic Prototype

-Chess‑tris is a multiplayer prototype that fuses elements of chess and Tetris on a dynamically expanding 2D board rendered in 3D.
+Shaktris is a multiplayer prototype that fuses elements of chess and Tetris on a dynamically expanding 2D board rendered in 3D.
 In this game, each player is assigned a unique "home zone" (an 8×2 area randomly placed, although within 8 to 12 squares of another home zone) where their chess pieces reside.
 Tetromino pieces fall from the sky (along the Z‑axis) and stick to the board only if at least one block lands adjacent to an existing cell.
 The chess pieces can then use this as part of the board.
 So they need to build up the board towards their opponent to be able to move pieces into a place where they can attack.
 Full rows (any 8 in a line) are cleared, including any pieces on them, except for cells in a "safe" home zone that still has at least one piece.
 To encourage movement and clear abandoned zones, empty home zones degrade over time.

 ## Core Gameplay Mechanics